 - Sugary drinks

-It’s important to note that this isn’t an absolute prohibition because some of these foods (like dairy products) have important health benefits.
-The key is to eat these foods sparingly if you want to improve your brain’s function.
+It’s important to note that while these foods should be limited, they can still be eaten in moderation as some of these foods (like dairy products) have important health benefits.
+The key is to eat these foods sparingly in order to improve brain function.

-And that’s it!
-We hope this post gave you some inspiration to try out some new foods and create a healthy brain injury diet that enhances your recovery.
+With all of this in mind, hopefully survivors may be inspired to try out some new foods and create a healthy brain injury diet to enhance recovery.